|There is nothing that makes me laugh more…”Little” swimming in the cement pond!|

 As a matter of fact, the only Americans we know or even talked to in the past nine months are friends Kathy and Don and long-term US residents Rita and Gerhard.

 |A big male lion a few days ago.|

 I decided to cook all the frozen pumpkin we had, measure the number of cups, figuring .41 liters (14 oz) per pie.
-Fortunately, I had a one cup measure on hand and calculated I could make a total of eight pies.
-We needed one for each of the other couples (four pies), two to serve after the meal and a two left over for Tom.
+Fortunately, I had a one-cup measure on hand and calculated I could make a total of eight pies.
+We needed one for each of the other couples (four pies), two to serve after the meal, and two leftovers for Tom.
 Whew!
 That part worked out.

 |I believe this is an orange-breasted bush shrike.
 Please correct me if I’m wrong.|

 Well, let’s get back to the weather for a moment.
 It was a hot 40C (102F) and the pie crust dough was tricky to handle and get into each of the pie tins.
 Plus, the usually easy part of neatly crimping the edges of the pie crust became nearly impossible.
 I did the best I could.

 Once the crusts were prepared I lined them all on the counter and carefully and evenly filled each of the prepared pie crusts with the typically runny pumpkin pie filling I’d made.
 The problem was when we attempted to lift the filled pies off the countertop to put them into the oven, the flimsy pie tins caused the liquid the spill out.

 With Tom helping, with his frustration level as high as the temperature, he devised a transfer system where we could add extras tins to the bottom of the pies, to increase the stability of the pan.
 From there, it was a slow and laborious process, I spilled several cups of the filling as a result of my usual clumsiness.